molberg/Rdrp/README.md

 gets the high quality, powerful built-in graphics from R for free.

-The principle design is as follows: data are organized in memory in the form of lists (of class *spectrum*), which have three componnents:
+The principle design is as follows: data are organized in memory in the form of lists (of class *spectrum*), which have three components:

  * *head* header information for the spectrum, itself a list
  * *freq* a numeric vector giving the frequencies of all spectral